 Deb Kaelbli is the former Financial Manager at Yerkes Observatory.
 She brings that expertise, and much more, to GLAS.
 Deb is knowledgeable and creative, with diverse areas of expertise.
 She is a powerful problem-solver, taking on the challenges of launching GLAS using a range of skills from building shelves to negotiating national contracts.
 GLAS can count on her to keep us on budget.
 Deb also has a passion for empowering other women.
 Outside of GLAS, Deb teaches self defense and martial arts.
 She is a fourth dan black belt in Kimudo.
 She brings that same discipline and determination to her new position at GLAS where she is helping build accessible science displays for our blind and low vision students and jumping into the challenge of coding with the IDATA project.

 It’s hard to decide where to put Katya; she’s here so much that it seems inaccurate to call her a volunteer.
 Katya has infinite enthusiasm for anything related to astronomy/STEAM.
 She was an intern at Yerkes Observatory for the last two summers prior to the closing, involved in accessibilizing astronomy for blind and low-vision students through IDATA, being Intern Supervisor, writing code to learn about asteroids, and running nighttime viewings through the largest refracting telescope in the world.
-A recent graduate of the University of Chicago, she will be pursuing a PhD in astronomy & astrophysics at the University of Michigan studying galaxy mergers and stellar halos.
+A recent graduate of the University of Chicago, she is a 1st year PhD student in astronomy & astrophysics at the University of Michigan studying galaxy mergers and stellar halos.

 Yerkes Observatory was almost a second home for Alex.
 After having spent multiple summers as an intern he then came back for a third summer with GLAS after the closing.
 He has worked on numerous projects over the course of three years including the IDATA project, LENSS, and the GLAS website.
 Alex continues his involvement with GLAS by volunteering at events and managing the site you are using right now!